 The faculty and staff at UNI know that choosing a major is a process that often reflects how a student feels about their career goals.
 It can be a direct journey or an opportunity for exploration.
 The good news is that UNI has more than 90 majors and plenty of assistance for choosing one.

 UNI’s College of Education is the largest of Iowa’s 32 teacher education programs.
 More than 450 new teachers graduate from UNI each year.

 The College of Business Administration is accredited by the Association to Advance Collegiate Schools of Business (AACSB International)—the most prestigious business school accreditation in the world.
 Less than 5% of the world’s 13,000 business schools have received this honor.

-And UNI’s College of Social and Behavioral Sciences offers the only undergraduate Gerontology degree in Iowa.
+And UNI’s College of Social and Behavioral Sciences hosts the largest annual student research conference in the state.

 UNI faculty put students first

 As a teaching-focused school, UNI’s great faculty put students first.
 They bring their experience and expertise into the classroom and supplement their courses with knowledge gained through intensive research and discovery as well as service and engagement.